A List of Advent Symbols: 5 Decorations, Traditions and More

 3) One of the traditional Advent Symbols is the Advent Candles

 The purple candles represent penance and the birth of Christ the King.
-These get lighted the first 3 Sundays of Advent.

 The pink candle represents joy and happiness.
 This candle gets lit on the 4th Sunday of Advent.